oehf/ipf-docs/_pages/ihe/atna/iti20.md

 IPF Camel components are able to send audit records out-of-the box, and allow a flexible configuration of this mechanism, as described in the [corresponding section][ATNA auditing].
-Detailed configuration instructions are given [here][DICOM auditng], as well as [here][Spring Boot ATNA] for Spring Boot applications.
+Detailed configuration instructions are given [here][DICOM auditing], as well as [here][Spring Boot ATNA] for Spring Boot applications.